Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/luis-concept-utterance.md

 ### <a name="word-forms"></a>Formas de palavra

 Normalizar **formas** de palavraignora as diferenças de palavras que se expandem para além da raiz.
-Por exemplo, as palavras `run` , e a mudança com base no `running` `runs` verbo tenso.

 <a name="utterance-normalization-for-diacritics-and-punctuation"></a>